Skip to main content

 Infrastructure

 Architecture where all LLMs, embeddings, and decision logs remain within your corporate firewall or VPC.
 Zero API calls to external cloud providers (no OpenAI, Azure, or public inference).
-Equivalent to on-premise AI infrastructure, but cloud-native.
-All model weights stay under your control.
+All model weights stay under your control, whether deployed on-premise or within a private cloud.

 Why it matters: The only architecture that guarantees 100% data sovereignty for regulated industries.